 Myth: My doctor put me on insulin.
 This means I am not doing a good job managing my blood sugar.

 Fact: People with type 1 diabetes must use insulin because their body no longer produces this important hormone.
 Type 2 diabetes is progressive, which means that the body makes less insulin over time.
-So over time, exercise, diet changes, and oral medicines may not be enough to keep your blood sugar in control.
+So over time, exercise, diet changes, and oral medicines or non-insulin injectable medicines may not be enough to keep your blood sugar in control.
 Then you need to use insulin to keep blood sugar in a healthy range.

 Myth: It is not safe to exercise with diabetes.